u-boot/u-boot/doc/usage/cmd/fuse.rst

   either because this is needed only temporarily, or because some of the fuses have already been programmed or are locked (if the SoC allows to override a locked fuse).

+- **fuse writebuff [-y] <addr>**
+  Programs fuse data using a structured buffer in memory starting at 'addr'.
+  This operation directly affects the fusebox and is irreversible.

+  The structure of the buffer should contain all necessary details for programming fuses, such as the values to be written to the fuse, optional metadata for validation or programming constraints and any configuration data required for the operation.
+Define CONFIG_CMD_FUSE_WRITEBUFF to enable the fuse writebuff command.

 Examples
 --------